Welcome to LifeCourse

 |16 November 2020||Mindset for career development||Zoom only event|

 LifeCourse cohorts make meaningful impact by informing policy and practices across Australia.

-LifeCourse encourages and facilitates collaborations across cohorts and between focus areas.
+LifeCourse encourages and facilitates collaborations across cohorts and disciplinary boundaries.

 The LifeCourse platform boasts exceptional data and collaborations across teams and cohorts in three key areas, which are overlayed with an equity and translation lens: